curation and presentation

 A response to the lack of suitable, affordable performance spaces for choreographers working in the San Francisco Bay Area, 8x8x8 challenges eight choreographers to create work for an alternative venue, typically a bar or nightclub.
 Ticket prices are minimal - $8 at the door - encouraging both dance lovers and the non-dance audience to view dance in a low-key setting.
 By bringing dance to unusual venues typically reserved for live music, 8x8x8 is a successful new experiment in choreography, presentation, and audience development.

-Four Fridays: come when you can; stay as long as you like!
-Four Fridays invites audiences to be part of a public process!
-Witness the inner workings of Paufve Dance in a series of Friday evening rehearsals.
-Come anytime between 7-9pm and join us afterward for refreshments and talks with the artists.
-Annually, first four Friday evenings in September at Shawl-Anderson Dance Center.
+Four Fridays: Four Fridays invites audiences to be part of a public process!
+Witness the inner workings of Paufve Dance in a series of Friday rehearsals.
+Join us afterward for talks with the artists.
+Annually, first four Friday evenings in September.
 Free/Donation-based

 “The overriding experience of Bare Bones was of an evening of dances for grown-ups ….
 The intellectual and emotional relief of viewing work freed of pretension and liberated from cliché took me by surprise.
 It was the artistic equivalent of being engaged in a compelling conversation by very smart and impassioned people.”

 – Ann Murphy, Dance View Times